 What does the plan pay for and what does it exclude?

 Due to health reform, most health plans must include a standard set of benefits, also known as essential health benefits (www.healthcare.gov).
-They include services, such as maternity and newborn care, preventive services, and prescription drug coverage.
+They include services, such as maternity and newborn care, preventive services and prescription drug coverage.
+In addition, most plans cannot require pre-existing condition waiting periods.

 Find out how the plan works